quickwit-oss/quickwit/docs/configuration/index-config.md

 :::warning
 The timezone name format specifier (`%Z`) is not currently supported in `strptime` format.
 :::

+In addition, Quickwit support the `output_format` field option to specify how datetimes are represented in search result.
+This options supports the same value as input formats except for `Timestamp` which is replace by the following formats are for finer grained control:
+- `unix_timestamp_secs`: displays timestamps in seconds.
+- `unix_timestamp_millis`: displays timestamps in milliseconds.
+- `unix_timestamp_micros`: displays timestamps in microseconds.

 Example of a mapping for a datetime field: